Risk Response Strategies for Positive Risks

-Positive risks or opportunities have favourable impacts on the project objectives.
+Positive risks or opportunities have favorable impacts on the project objectives.
 Therefore the project team will always desire them to happen.
-Exploit is the most desired strategy to among others because it provides more benefits.
+Exploit is the most desired strategy among others because it provides more benefits.
 All the same, accept is the least desired strategy because you can not take any action, just hope that it will happen.

 Let’s analyze each strategy in detail.

 The escalate risk response strategy can be used when the opportunity is outside the scope of the project or the project manager’s authority level is insufficient to develop a response.
-Managers at the program or portfolio level deal with the opportuities by using the escalate risk response strategy.
+Managers at the program or portfolio level deal with the opportunities by using the escalate risk response strategy.

-Simply put, if the project manager’s authority level is not sufficient to realise the opportunity he will contact with top management to handle it.
+Simply put, if the project manager’s authority level is not sufficient to realize the opportunity he will contact with top management to handle it.
 So the opportunity will be escalated to the top management.

 Once the opportunity is escalated by them, the project team will not take any action to deal with it.
 These opportunities may be recorded in the risk register for informational purpose.

-For example you are managing a hospital construction project and the client came to your office and told that they considering to have a new hospital in another region.
+For example, you are managing a hospital construction project and the client came to your office and told that they considered having a new hospital in another region.
 Then asked if your company is interested in bidding for the construction work.
 You contacted with your program manager and informed him for this opportunity.

-This risk response strategy analyzes the root cause of a positive risk and try to increase the probability and the positive impacts of it.
+The enhance risk response strategy analyzes the root cause of positive risk and tries to increase the probability and the positive impacts of it.

 For example, you are managing a power plant project which should be completed in 24 months.
 According to the contract, if you complete it earlier, you will earn a bonus payment.
 But you are aware of the high cost of early completion thus, you decided to take a less aggressive approach to make the risk at least more probable to happen.
 Therefore you decided to motivate your project team and promise them a bonus payment for early completion.